A development of five high-end contemporary new build houses nestled in an ancient woodland in Prestbury.

 The planting in the private gardens blends with the woodland and the whole approach through the site handled like a parkland landscape with both ornamental and native grasses, new trees and minimal boundaries.

-We have worked very closely with Carolyn Willitts of CW Studio to ensure the mature trees, existing ponds and meadow grasses are maintained.
+We have worked very closely with Carolyn Willitts of CW Studio to enhance the soft rural landscaping.

 Hand-made card and balsa wood models were used at five stages throughout the design and were essential to demonstrate to planning and wider bodies the schemes sensitive scale, massing and form.